 A joint degree in Philosophy and Politics allows you to study and debate philosophical questions such as How should we live?
 Is there a God?
 Whilst exploring some of the themes, concepts and events that have shaped the contemporary political scene.
 Learning from academics in the field you will be given the opportunity to develop an understanding of contemporary issues in both subjects.
 For example, what obligations do we have to the state?
 Can ideas change the world?
 How should we think about right and wrong, truth and falsity?

 You’ll begin your degree with first-year modules including Introduction to Philosophy, and Politics in the Modern World.
-In your second and fourth year students will be able to choose from a broad range of options, such as Politics and History of the Middle East; International Relations, Security and Sustainability; Politics of Development and Global Changes; Understanding Key Economic Concepts; Issues in Contemporary Politics and Philosophy; Modern Political Thought: Liberty, Theory and Practice, and Government and Politics of the United States.
+In the second and fourth year students will be able to choose from a broad range of options, such as Politics and History of the Middle East; International Relations, Security and Sustainability; Politics of Development and Global Changes; Understanding Key Economic Concepts; Issues in Contemporary Politics and Philosophy.
+For more details and options, please see the PPR department website.

 The University will use all reasonable effort to support you to find a suitable placement for your studies.
 While a placement role may not be available in a field or organisation that is directly related to your academic studies or career aspirations, all placement roles offer valuable experience of working at a graduate level and gaining a range of professional skills.
 If you are unsuccessful in securing a suitable placement for your third year, you will be able to transfer to the equivalent non-placement degree scheme and continue with your studies at Lancaster, finishing your degree after your third year.